-Once present on the produce samples, Listeria monocytogenes can survive for longer periods of time because they are adapted to such conditions.
+Once present on the produce samples, Listeria monocytogenes can survive for long periods of time because this pathogen is adapted to such conditions.
 Listeria monocytogenes not only survives but can also grow at temperatures as low as 0°C. It is also known to endure low pH conditions and survive and grow at high salt concentrations.
-These particular abilities of Listeria monocytogenes helps them adapt to cold storage temperatures or acidic conditions, which also happens to be the suitable storage parameters for fresh produce.
-These situations provide a favorable condition for a potentially increased survival and growth of Listeria monocytogenes in such conditions.
+These particular attributes of Listeria monocytogenes helps it adapt to cold storage temperatures or acidic conditions, which also happens to be the suitable storage parameters for fresh produce.
+These situations provide a favorable condition for a potentially increased survival and growth of Listeria monocytogenes.

 It is equally critical to understand the sources of contamination of Listeria monocytogenes in produce.
 Mostly, studies are focused on understanding the prevalence and persistence of Salmonella sp., and E. coli O157 in produce fields or retail establishments.
-However, research studies on Listeria monocytogenes in produce related environments are also beginning to increase in recent years.
-Some similar patterns and trends as to that for the spread and contamination of Salmonella sp., and E. coli O157 from various sources to produce farms are also noted for Listeria monocytogenes.
-A research study published in 2017 by Pang et al., studied the prevalence of Listeria sp., including Listeria monocytogenes in mixed produce and dairy farms over a period of 14 months.
-They investigated that wind speed and precipitation had a significant impact on the probability of isolation of Listeria sp.
-Their findings suggested that run-off during precipitation and wind-driven dust from one farm to the other may be one of the reasons for contamination of produce on the produce farms (10).
+However, prevalance of Listeria monocytogenes in produce-related environments is also beginning to increase in recent years.
+Some similar patterns and trends as to those for the spread and contamination of Salmonella sp., and E. coli O157 from various sources to produce farms are also noted for Listeria monocytogenes.
+A research study published in 2017 by Pang et al., studied the prevalence of Listeria sp., including Listeria monocytogenes, in mixed produce and dairy farms over a period of 14 months.
+They reported that wind speed and precipitation had a significant impact on the probability of isolation of Listeria sp.
+Their findings suggested that run-off during precipitation and wind-driven dust from one farm to the other may be reasons for contamination of produce on the produce farms (10).
 Besides, these indirect sources, contamination can occur on produce fields through the use of contaminated manure, irrigation water, and wild animals (11).
 Even in the processing facilities, there are several harborage sites and Listeria monocytogenes can survive for prolonged periods of time in these niches.
-Studies shows that Listeria monocytogenes can be persistent in such environments for years and difficult to eradicate.
-However, many of these studies are done in meat and poultry facilities or delicatessen establishments, and data from produce processing facilities are lacking!
-Although, it is evident that such harborage sites can lead to contamination of produce in the processing facilities (12).
+Studies shows that Listeria monocytogenes can be persistent in such environments for years and are difficult to eradicate.
+However, many of these studies are conducted in meat and poultry facilities or delicatessen establishments, and data from produce processing facilities are lacking!
+Nevertheless, it is evident that such harborage sites can lead to contamination of produce in the processing facilities (12).

 For proper mitigation of Listeria monocytogenes contamination in produce, a hollistic approach is needed that involves pre-harvest and post-harvest ramifications.
 Just as important is the responsibility of the consumers to prevent cross-contamination at homes and discard recalled and foodborne disease outbreak associated products with longer shelf life, mainly frozen vegetables/fruits, whenever such information is available.
 Information on product recalls and foodborne disease outbreaks are publicly available on FDA (Food and Drug Administration- https://www.fda.gov/safety/recalls-market-withdrawals-safety-alerts) and CDC (Centers for Disease Control and Prevention- https://www.cdc.gov/foodsafety/outbreaks/index.html) websites.